facebookresearch/ParlAI/docs/source/faq.md

 # Frequently Asked Questions

 This document contains a number of questions that are regularly asked on GitHub Issues.

+**Why is my model not generating a response?**

+For a generative model, check that `--skip-generation` is set to `False`.

 **Why can't I reproduce the results of an evaluation on a task with a pretrained model?**